AdobeDocs/commerce-extensibility/src/pages/admin-ui-sdk/extension-points/customer/grid-columns.md

 ### Sample runtime action to retrieve data

-This sample `get-customers` runtime action is referenced in the mesh configuration file.
-It defines the path to the runtime action to retrieve the data of custom columns.
+The `get-customers` sample runtime action is referenced in the mesh configuration file.
+It defines the path to the runtime action that retrieves the data of custom columns.

 It is important to add the `ids={args.ids}` as part of the query and handle this filtering in the runtime action.
-This will allow Admin UI SDK to load only necessary data needed to display in the grid columns in the Admin Panel of the Adobe Commerce instance.
+This allows Admin UI SDK to load only the necessary data needed to display in the grid columns in the Admin.

 ```javascript
 export async function main(props) {